custom-cards/dual-gauge-card/README.md

 the fallback.

 Colors may be configured for both gauges at once or for each gauge individualy.
-By default, colors for then inner gauge are shaded by 25% (see option _shadeInner_).
+By default, colors for the inner gauge are shaded by 25% (see option _shadeInner_).

 The list is automatically sorted so you don't need to do that in your config - but I recommend it anyways.